Curvature Measures of Pseudo-Riemannian Manifolds: Introduction

 Similarly, let $\mathbf{GCrv}$ be the category where the objects are pairs $(M, \Phi)$, with $M$ a smooth manifold, and $\Phi \in \mathcal C^{-\infty}(M, \mathbb C)$ (the space of generalized curvature measures, see Subsection \ref{subsec_curv_meas}).
 The morphisms $e:(M, \Phi_M)\to (N,\Phi_N)$ are immersions $e:M \looparrowright N$ such that $e^*\Phi_N$ is well-defined, and $\Phi_M=e^*\Phi_N$.
 The globalization gives rise to a functor $\glob:\mathbf {GCrv}\to \mathbf {GVal}$.

-A generalized valuation valued invariant of pseudo-Riemannian metrics is any covariant functor $\mathbf{\Psi Met}\to \mathbf {GVal}$ intertwining the forgetful functor to the category of smooth manifolds.
+A generalized valuation valued invariant of pseudo-Riemannian metrics is a covariant functor $\mathbf{\Psi Met}\to \mathbf {GVal}$ intertwining the forgetful functor to the category of smooth manifolds.
 Generalized curvature measure valued invariants are defined similarly.

-\begin{MainTheorem}[Weyl principle in the pseudo-Riemannian category] There are generalized valuations (resp. curvature measures) valued invariants of pseudo-Riemannian metrics $\mu_k: M\mapsto \mu_k^M\in\mathcal V^{-\infty}(M)$, resp. $\Lambda_k :M \mapsto \Lambda_k^M\in\mathcal C^{-\infty}(M)$, such that $\mu_k=\glob \circ \Lambda_k$, for all integer $k\geq 0$.
+\begin{MainTheorem}[Weyl principle in the pseudo-Riemannian category] There are generalized valuations (resp. curvature measures) valued invariants of pseudo-Riemannian metrics $\mu_k: M\mapsto \mu_k^M\in\mathcal V^{-\infty}(M,\C)$, resp. $\Lambda_k :M \mapsto \Lambda_k^M\in\mathcal C^{-\infty}(M,\C)$, such that $\mu_k=\glob \circ \Lambda_k$, for all integer $k\geq 0$.
 Any generalized valuation valued invariant $\mu$ is given by a unique infinite linear combination $\mu=\sum_{k=0}^\infty a_k \mu_k+\sum_{k=1}^\infty b_k\bar \mu_k$. \end{MainTheorem}

 Let us comment on some aspects of this theorem.